makism/makism/README.md

 I am a SWE & R&D (and data-curious) at [Brain Innovation B.V.](https://www.brainvoyager.com) in Maastricht, The Netherlands.
 At the same time I am pursuing my Ph.D. degree in the Cognitive Neuroscience Department, in Maastricht University.

-Expert in Python (3.8), C++/Qt, and aspired in DE/MLE and Real-Time Data Analytics.
+Expert in Python, C++/Qt, and delving into DE/MLE and Real-Time Data Analytics.
 My research interests include Brain Connectivity (functional) & Graph Theory.
-Also, I'm a Go aficionado!
+Also, I'm a Golang aficionado, and I'm reminiscencing my Java skills!

 Oh, that's also me:<br/>
 ⚡ [neurobastard.io](https://neurobastard.io)<br/>